 Meanwhile, rather than returning to a more simple solution, modern-day agriculture turns to technological fixes, like chemical fertilizers rather than natural ones, and irradiating meat rather than cleaning up the farms.

 Today well over 50 percent of the food we eat is produced by factory-farming methods.
-Small, organic, local farms are quickly disappearing here in
+Small, organic, local farms are quickly disappearing here in America.
+Did you know that a few years ago the number of people in prisons in the United States actually surpassed the number of farmers?

 Sad but true, multi-national corporations are forcing small farmers out of business.